scrimpeh/scrimCaster/readme.md

 ### 2023 Revisit

-The code has been revisited to add a number of new feature.
+The code has been revisited to add a number of new features.
 Some of the new features include:

 * Ceiling and Floor Rendering
 * Wall and Floor Decals